 Internships are unpaid and you would need to commit to a minimum of three days per week – and ideally more – for a minimum of 8 weeks.
-We are looking for someone who is available to start work immediately.
+We are looking for people who are available to start work immediately.

 The work environment is fast-moving, innovative, and fun.
-As a member of a small and diverse team, you will have the chance to experience and learn more about our innovative approach to promoting change – from legislation, to tools and support, and demonstration.
+As a member of a small and diverse team, you will have the chance to experience and learn about our innovative approach to promoting change – from legislation to tools and support to demonstration.
 You will be provided with a desk and computer and will have the chance to join staff meetings and relevant external workshops and discussions.

 How to Apply